timhugele/Module_1_Movie_Project/README_Tim.md

 We found the movies with below average runtimes to average about $248 million and with above average runtimes to be about $262 million.
 This shows that movies that are longer than average tend to gross about $14 million more in gross revenue than shorter ones.
 However, we found the correlation to a weak 0.081.
 This contrasts with the correlation from before we removed the outliers of about 0.261.

+ #### Foreign vs. Domestic vs. Worldwide Lifetime Gross Revenue:

+ We looked at foreign and domestic revenue as a percentage of total worldwide revenue of the top 1400 films by year released to see if there is a trend.
+We saw that there is indeed a trend as time goes on, the percentage share of foreign revenue increases with a correlation of ~0.37, and ~-0.37 for domestic receipts.

+ Next we looked at the top 20 films to see the revenue by foreign and domestic receipts.
+We then looked for things they had in common which were: established franchises, sequels, remakes, and PG-13 or lower rating.
+We also looked at the share of the top 50 films by percentage of the sum of all receipts which showed a roughly 65% foreign, 35% domestic revenue comparison.

 ### Summary of Results

 1) We found that movies that had longer runtimes tended to receive both higher IMDb ratings and Worldwide Lifetime Gross Revenues, though the correlation was higher with IMDb ratings, 0.407, than with Revenues, 0.081.

+2) As time goes on, the share of revenue from abroad is increasing which may be due to several factors.
+Movies with which foreign audiences are familiar are major franchises which include sequels and remakes as well as having a PG-13 rating or lower making them suitable for more audiences.

+3) The top 20 films also had major visual and special effects providing for an enhanced theater viewing experience.
+Moviegoers are more likely to spend at the theater (which can charge more for a ticket and concessions) for that experience.
+In contrast to streaming a film, which is less likely to have special effects, via subscription or on demand.

 ### Conclusions from Results